 - Your social media pages.
 Share product information, customer testimonials, user-generated content, and any promotions you have going on.

 - Your email newsletter.
-Since customers may not be as familiar with your niche industry share information directly with them via your email newsletter.
+Since customers may not be as familiar with your niche industry, share information directly with them via your email newsletter.

-This way, you can combine your organic marketing efforts with more targeted paid advertisements for a well-rounded digital marketing approach.
+This way, you combine your organic marketing efforts with more targeted paid advertisements for a well-rounded digital marketing approach.

 5. Get involved in community efforts

-Figuring out how to grow a small business within a specialized industry requires you to think outside of your business.
-Get involved in community events and programs that allow you to introduce your business to a wider audience and position yourself as a community supporter.
+Collaboration and partnerships get you involved in community events and programs that let you introduce your business to a wider audience and position yourself as a community supporter.

 Annual events